Gap Insiders Sold $13.5M as Stock Rallied 209%

 Is Gap stock overvalued?

 Gap trades at a forward P/E of 10.4x with 2.1% revenue growth and $701 million in free cash flow.
-Per the analysis above, this represents a fair multiple for a mature retailer rather than a distressed one, and insider selling suggests executives may view it as fully valued.
+That represents a fair multiple for a mature retailer, not a distressed one.
+Insider selling suggests executives view it as fully valued.

 Has Gap beaten earnings estimates recently?